June 1, 2026

 Scan the West & Co website to learn more

-Aiming for a Memorial Day weekend debut, the restaurant is moving into the former Dina’s Bistro space at the Hersey Motel.
+Aiming for a Late Spring debut, the restaurant is moving into the former Dina’s Bistro space at the Hersey Motel.
 The project is led by celebrated Chef Mike Jurusz, known for his tenure at Chef Mike’s ABG in southern Seaside Park.

 The strongest picks usually combine early consistency, clear point of view, and local buzz that holds up in person.
 A restaurant earns attention when the food feels focused, the service is steady, and the opening isn't riding on hype alone.
 Location also matters, because a standout spot in Jersey City, Montclair, Princeton, Asbury Park, or Hoboken may draw very different crowds and expectations.